United 93 (film): Production

+Release

 The film was released in the United States on April 28, 2006, and opened second in the weekend box office behind RV, but it netted a slightly higher per-screen average.

+The first trailer used the title Flight 93.
+United Airlines had no involvement with its production, and did not consent to its content.
+When Universal Studios deemed the intended title legally sound, it was changed in March 2006, and the final trailer used the title United 93.

+There were calls for Universal to pull the trailers from circulation in cinemas, due to some audience members feeling startled or upset by the subject matter.
+The studio ignored that call, although one theatre in Manhattan voluntarily pulled the trailer after complaints.

 Initial screenings ended with the closing credits line "America's War on Terror had begun".
 This was replaced in the release version with "Dedicated to the memory of all those who lost their lives on September 11, 2001".

-There were calls for Universal to pull the film's trailers from circulation in cinemas, due to some audience members feeling startled or upset by the film's subject matter.
-The studio did not heed that call, although one theatre in Manhattan voluntarily pulled the trailer after audience complaints.

-The Iraqi-born, London-based actor Lewis Alsamari, who plays Ghamdi, was reportedly denied a visa by United States immigration authorities when he applied to visit New York City to attend the premiere, despite having already been granted asylum in the United Kingdom since the 1990s.
-The reason reported to have been given was that he had once been a conscripted member of the Iraqi Army — although this was also the grounds for his refugee status after his desertion in 1993.
+The Iraqi-born, London-based actor Lewis Alsamari, who plays Ghamdi, was reportedly denied a visa by United States immigration authorities when he applied to visit New York to attend the premiere, despite having already been granted asylum in the United Kingdom during the 1990s.
+The reason given was that he had once been a conscripted member of the Iraqi Army — although this was also the grounds for his refugee status after his desertion in 1993.
 Other sources say that he applied late for his visa and that it was not denied.